aindick/CS-350-SNHU/README.md

 - What tools and/or resources are you adding to your support network?

   I'm defnitely going to add Texas Instruments' Code Composer Studio to my "toolbox" in case in the future I want to work more with the TI board.
+Also, the ZyBooks assignments helped me greatly with traversing through this ptoject.

 - What skills from this project will be particularly transferable to other projects and/or course work?